com-480-data-visualization/project-2023-the-vizards/README.md

 ### Technical setup
 To be able to run the files, you should have the .............. libraries installed.

+### Intended usage
+This is a project on Lausanne Transportation that aims at presenting data and carry out its analysis in the form of a website in the light of the problematics stated above (see milestone 1).
+This git repository contains all our work on the data from the beginning to the implementation of the final website.
+For whom might be interested, here is the code that is essentially written in javascript language.

 ## Late policy

 - < 24h: 80% of the grade for the milestone